 One of the top factors to consider in a business phone system is reliability.

-After all, you don’t want to pay for phone service if it’s constantly going down.
-Worry not, we’ll cover everything you need to know about making the switch to a cloud phone system smooth and reliable.
+In this guide, we’ll cover everything you need to know about making the switch to a reliable cloud VoIP system.

 Here’s what we’ll cover:

 - What is VoIP, and how does it work?

 - VoIP vs. landline: Which is more reliable?